-The permit shall state the encroachment number; the permitee's name and address; the site's county; legal description and address (if different); the type of encroachment (single-family, community dock, nonnavigational, etc.); a description of the activity or activities being permitted; and the name of the water body.
+The permit must state the encroachment number; the permittee's name and address; the site's county; legal description and address (if different); the type of encroachment (single-family, community dock, nonnavigational, etc.); a description of the activity or activities being permitted; and the name of the water body.
+The permit must also state the sunset date for authorized activities, which are to be completed within three (3) years of the issuance date (IDAPA 20.03.04.060.04).